eigenholser/photo-album/README.rst

         echo $convert_cmd
         $convert_cmd
     done

+This shell example makes use of the ImageMagick software suite, namely the ``convert`` utility.

 This code is a mess.
 The ``rename_map.txt`` file may contain an inline comment.
 If present, the comment is used as the ``description`` column.